-Article 74, Paragraph 3 of the Act Governing Relations Between Peoples of the Taiwan Area and Mainland Area .
+Article 74, Paragraph 3 of the Act Governing Relations Between Peoples of the Taiwan Area and Mainland Area.

-other's judicial judgments and arbitral decisions.
+the People's Court Recognition of the Civil Judgments of Taiwan Courts," Taiwan restored its recognition of China's arbitral and judgment decisions.
+In other words, since 1998, both judicial bodies have recognized each other's judicial judgments and arbitral decisions.
 Generally speaking, the courts nowadays recognize Chinese arbitration awards.
-To date, around 30 Chinese awards have been successfully applied for recognition and enforcement in Taiwan.
+To date, more than dozens of Chinese awards have been successfully applied for recognition and enforcement in Taiwan.

-Nevertheless, although Article 19 of the "Regulation of the PRC Supreme People's Court Regarding the People's Court Recognition of the Civil Judgments of Taiwan Courts" extends the applicability of the regulation to arbitral awards rendered in Taiwan, any application for the enforcement of a recognized Taiwan arbitral award must still be submitted to a competent intermediate court in accordance with the provisions of the Civil Procedure Law of China.
-At the same time, Article 4 of the "Regulation of the PRC Supreme People's Court Regarding the People's Court Recognition of the Civil Judgments of Taiwan Courts" requires that judgments of Taiwan courts "shall not violate the One-China principle," and since the grounds for the mutual recognition and enforcement of arbitral awards are based on unilateral legislation, recognition and enforcement will still depend on cross-strait politics.
+Nevertheless, although Article 19 of the "Provisions of the Supreme People's Court on Recognition and Enforcement of the Arbitral Awards of the Taiwan Region" extends the applicability of the regulation to arbitral awards rendered in Taiwan, any application for the enforcement of a recognized Taiwan arbitral award must still be submitted to a competent intermediate court in accordance with the provisions of the Civil Procedure Law of China.
+At the same time, Article 14 of the "Provisions of the Supreme People's Court on Recognition and Enforcement of the Arbitral Awards of the Taiwan Region" requires that judgments of Taiwan courts "shall not violate the One-China principle," and since the grounds for the mutual recognition and enforcement of arbitral awards are based on unilateral legislation, recognition and enforcement will still depend on cross-strait politics.
+356

 Later developments have seen a stabilization of cross-strait recognitions.
 In the latest case, the court analyzed two criteria to determine if a court should recognize arbitral awards rendered in mainland China.
 Firstly, the court acknowledged that a 1998 Taiwanese arbitral award was recognized by the People's Court in PRC China.
-Secondly, the court believed that recognition of the Chinese award would not offend Taiwan public policy.
-In 2004, a Taiwanese CAA arbitral award has applied for recognition and enforcement before the Intermediate People's Court of Xiamen, China, and was recognized pursuant to China's Regulation of the Supreme People's Court Regarding the People's Court Recognition of the Civil Judgments of Taiwan Courts.
+Secondly, the court believed that recognition of the Chinese award would not offend Taiwan public policy.357 In 2004, a Taiwanese CAA arbitral award has applied for recognition and enforcement before the Intermediate People's Court of Xiamen, China, and was recognized pursuant to China's Regulation of the Supreme People's Court Regarding the People's Court Recognition of the Civil Judgments of Taiwan Courts.